burtn/notebook/biology/A2/topics/BY5/Recap/Applications_of_reproduction+genetics.md

 - Gene therapy replaces defective genes in a patients body with those which function correctly.
 - A reaction called the polymerase chain reaction can produce large amounts of identical DNA from a small sample.
 - A persons genetic fingerprint (DNA profile) is unique to them.
-- DNA fingerprinting can be used sd forensic evidence.
+- DNA fingerprinting can be used as forensic evidence.
 - DNA fingerprinting can also determine parents in paternity cases.